Support Us Button Widget

 Before the Arts Center had a center, it was a group of Chicano/a artists determined to shape the San Antonio cultural arts scene.
 The mission of the Performance Artists’ Nucleus (PAN) was to support artists seeking municipal funds for their work, “[realizing] that vital decisions were being made for Mexican-American and Latino communities without their input.

 In 1980, PAN secured funding for the Guadalupe Cultural Arts Center, a national model for multidisciplinary community organizations.
 The GCAC offers year-round programming + classes across six disciplines: dance, theater, visual arts, music, film, and literature.
-Plus, community events like the Tejano Conjunto in May and Cinefestival in July.
-And performances at Guadalupe Theater.
-And a Latino bookstore.
+Plus, annual community events like the Tejano Conjunto in May + Cinefestival in July, performances at Guadalupe Theater, and a Latino bookstore.

 When we say “national model,” we mean national supermodel.
 Whatever your genre, you’ll find some reason to visit the GCAC in the next couple of months.